vivek-vishwanath/xv6/instructions/lab3.md

 non-runnable.
 At which point it will select the next process in the circular buffer.

-For this lab, we require your baseline (non-priority) round-robin scheduler to work as implemented in the baseline xv6 kernel.
-Specifically:  1) The processes in the circular buffer are ordered by Pid.
-2) The buffer is stateful, in that on a subsequent call to `schedule()`, the scheduler resumes from the position in the buffer where it left off.
-For example: if a new process becomes runnable with a Pid one less than the currently running process, that process will be the last to be considered for scheduling.
+For this lab you are to implement a round robin scheduler, much like the default xv6 scheduler (note the default xv6 scheduler is a reasonable RR baseline, and you may directly use that code, particularly for your non-priority scheduler).
+Your scheduler must:  Keep circular buffer of processes, then run those processes in order assigning a time-quantum to each process.
+Once that time quantum has expired, the scheduler should run the next available process.

 ##### First-In-First-Out

+The second scheduler you are to construct is the First-In-First-Out (FIFO) scheduler.
+The FIFO scheduler logically keeps a list of processes, then runs them in-order.
+Unlike the RR scheduler, as long as the process at the head of the FIFO queue can make process, it will not be preempted unless a higher priority process comes along (see the priorities section).

-For simplicity, we're slightly altering the definition of our FIFO scheduler versus a classic FIFO algorithm.
-Instead of relying on creating and maintaining a first-in-first-out list, we are maintaining our FIFO buffer in the exact same manner as our Round Robbin buffer (processes enter the buffer in PID order, we evaluate a process to run in a circular buffer fashion).
-There are two major differences, however, between RR and FIFO.
-1) FIFO will not yield to another process until the current process becomes un-runnable.
+There are two major  differences, between RR and FIFO.
+1) FIFO will not yield to another process of the same priority until the current process becomes un-runnable.
 2) FIFO processes will always run with higher priority than RR processes (e.g. if there are any runnable FIFO processes, they should run before any RR processes).